+- Your death.

+- Your divorce.

-- Your death. - · Your divorce or dissolution of domestic partnership. - · You become entitled to Medicare. - Yourdependentchildceasestobeadependentasdefinedunderthisplan.(Achildeligibletobecontinued under the plan's incapacitated child provision will still be considered to have dependent status.)
+- You become entitled to Medicare.

+- Your dependent child ceases to be a dependent as defined under this plan.
+(A child eligible to be continued under the plan's incapacitated child provision will still be considered to have dependent status.)